yuriy-chumak/ol/README.md

 and cross-platform.
 Provides a portable, high-level interface to call code written in another language.

-You can use Ol on Linux, Windows, macOS, Android, BSD (and its descendants), webOS, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).
+You can use Ol in Linux, Windows, macOS, Android, BSD (and its descendants), webOS, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).